 Note:

 Transport Layer Security (TLS) is the successor to SSL V3.0.
-The Internet Engineering Task Force (IETF) adopted SSL V3.0 as the de facto standard and renamed it TLS.
-Throughout this document, any reference to SSL also applies to TLS.
+The Internet Engineering Task Force (IETF) adopted SSL V3.0 as the de facto standard, modified it, renamed it TLS V1.0, and adopted it as a standard.